- videocam On-Demand Webinar

 Introduction

 This CLE webinar will guide patent attorneys on the lessons from the recent GoTV Streaming v.
 Netflix decision for navigating the abstract idea analysis.
-The panel will offer best practices for applying recent court and USPTO guidance in defeating abstractness and defending patents from Section 101 challenges.
+The panel will also discuss the split at the Federal Circuit as to whether conventionality is considered at step one.
+The panel will offer best practices for applying recent court and USPTO guidance in defending patents from Section 101 challenges and drafting applications to reduce the likelihood of a Section 101 challenge.

 Description